laipn/company-fit/README.md

 > [!TODO]
 > Finish this section.
 Some ideas:
 >
 > > "I do not expect leadership to have perfect ethic principles.
-However, I do expect them to be able articulate those ethical principles." - Unknown Engineer.
+However, I do expect them to be able articulate those ethical principles." - Unknown Engineer (jtr?).
 He was pretty cool though.
 >
 > Ask about a ["past behavior"](https://pmc.ncbi.nlm.nih.gov/articles/PMC4803420/) ethical problem encountered by the company and ask for the ethical principles used to resolve it.
 >
 > "All religious stuff aside, the fact is, people who can't kill will always be subject to those who can" - Sergeant Brad "Iceman" Colbert
 >
-> Similarly people without morals will always be an disadvantage to those without morals -- since an immoral person is bound by strictly fewer rules than a moral one.
+> Similarly people without morals will always be an disadvantage to those without morals -- since an immoral person is bound by strictly fewer principles than a moral one.
 Thus at the level of the individual, natural selection in social contests tends to [select](https://pmc.ncbi.nlm.nih.gov/articles/PMC10558718/) for the immoral over the moral.
 The only question then is given a company's processes, how much of an advantage does immorality net you?
+Note that the [opposite](https://pmc.ncbi.nlm.nih.gov/articles/PMC8882060/) is true at the company level.
+This contributes to the "double-think" mentality so common at large companies.
+[High stress](https://pubmed.ncbi.nlm.nih.gov/21297280/) in management is the result.

 ## Personal Ethics (Unfinished)